Curvature perturbations from preheating with scale dependence: Numerical results

 \subsection{Lattice simulations}

 We use the program HLattice \cite{Huang:2011gf} to perform fully non-linear simulations of preheating dynamics.
-For a specific value of $g^2/\lambda$ and $\xi$, we draw $N_{\rm runs}=10,000$ initial field values $\chi_i$, $i\in\{1,\ldots,,N_{\rm runs}\}$, from the probability distribution (\ref{equ:p}) with zero mean, i.e., $\overline{\chi}=0$, and with $\corr{\delta \chi^2}$ given by Eq.~(\ref{IVeq}).
+For a specific value of $g^2/\lambda$ and $\xi$, we draw $N_{\rm runs}=10,000$ initial field values $\chi_i$, $i\in\{1,\ldots,N_{\rm runs}\}$, from the probability distribution (\ref{equ:p}) with zero mean, i.e., $\overline{\chi}=0$, and with $\corr{\delta \chi^2}$ given by Eq.~(\ref{IVeq}).
 A lattice simulation is run and the value of $\delta N$ is extracted for each of the $N_{\rm runs}$ values separately.
 This amounts to importance sampling the probability distribution, and therefore the coefficients $\tilde{N}_\chi$ and $\tilde{N}_{\chi\chi}$ defined in Eqs.~(\ref{NPcoeff}) can be obtained as averages over the runs,

 The fields are evolved in a linear fashion till the condition that the potential energy is equal to the kinetic energy is met.
 Thereafter non-linear simulations begin.
 Using the principles first outlined in \cite{Khlebnikov:1996mc}, we can study the semi-classical dynamics occurring during preheating by classically simulating an equivalent non-equilibrium, non-linear problem.
 In HLattice, this is achieved through capturing the quantum nature by initialising the fields with random Gaussian fluctuations for inhomogeneous modes.

-Full equations of motions for the fields and Friedmann equation are solved on a lattice with length of a side equal to $20/H$ and number of grid points equal to $32^3$.
+Full equations of motion for the fields and Friedmann equation are solved on a comoving lattice with $32^3$ grid points and length of a side equal to $20/H$, where $H$ is the Hubble rate at the start of the non-linear evolution.
+The lattice size has been chosen as a compromise between two factors: Ideally, we would want the lattice to be large enough so that light cannot travel across the lattice during the nonlinear non-equilibrium stage of the evolution, but if it is larger than the comoving Hubble length, then we would need to include metric perturbations and the use of the FRW metric would not be justified.
+For our lattice size, the comoving Hubble length is initially somewhat smaller than the lattice size but always lies above the lattice spacing.
 We choose the discretisation scheme LATTICEEASY for evolution in HLattice as we are not including any metric perturbations.

+We have also checked that changing the lattice spacing from $32^3$ to $16^3$ grid points while keeping lattice size $20/H$ fixed as well as changing the lattice spacing from $32^3$ to $64^3$ grid points while changing lattice size from $20/H$ to $40/H$ does not alter our simulation results significantly.
+Furthermore, the comoving mass scale $(am_\chi)^{-1}$ where $m^2_\chi = g^2 \corr{\tanh^2{\sqrt{\xi}\phi}}/\xi$ that is a representative of the field dynamics, lies between the lattice spacing and lattice size throughout the non-linear evolution.